Gå till innehåll

 Summary

 Persistence.
-Estetrol is degraded in the environment.
+Estetrol is potentially persistent.

 Bioaccumulation.
 Estetrol has low potential for bioaccumulation.